-Star athletes and entertainers are now inking endorsement deals that include equity compensation.
+Star athletes and entertainers have been inking endorsement deals that include equity compensation.
 Here’s what to consider when determining whether this approach makes sense for you.

 Athletes and entertainers have inked such deals with major brands, but up-and-coming companies—and up-and-coming stars—also increasingly see value in this approach.
-Equity-for-endorsement deals may add more authenticity to such partnerships, since the pro now owns a piece of the product they’re pushing, and the company gets a potentially valuable partner without having to lay out additional cash.
-Plus, the entertainer has an added incentive to do what they can to improve the value of the company, since the more the business grows, the higher the value of their equity may be.
+Equity-for-endorsement deals may add more authenticity to such partnerships, since the talent now owns a piece of the product they’re endorsing, and the company gets a potentially valuable partner without having to lay out additional cash.

-Still, these transactions can be complex, with considerable risk.
+Still, these equity-for-endorsement deals can be complex, with both parties taking on considerable risk.
 Like anyone evaluating equity compensation, you’ll need to consider the following questions to determine whether an equity-for-endorsement deal makes sense for you, and if so, how to make the most of the equity that you receive:

-For public companies, understanding the value of the equity is relatively straightforward, but at startups and other private firms it requires a bit more due diligence.
-The current value of your shares will reflect the current valuation of the company, but you’ll also need to consider how the value of the company could increase or decrease in the future—and how that could impact the value of your shares.
+For public companies, understanding the value of the equity is relatively straightforward, but at startups and other private firms, you’ll need to do more due diligence.
+The current value of your shares reflects the current valuation of the company, but you’ll also need to consider how the value of the company could increase or decrease in the future—and how that could impact the value of your shares.

 Particularly at private companies, there may be restrictions on when and how you’re able to sell your shares.
 If you’re receiving equity from a public company, there may still be blackout periods or other limitations on when you can sell your shares.
 Your Morgan Stanley Global Sports and Entertainment Director can help you understand the implications of selling your shares and the timing of such sales.

 - What is the tax impact of receiving equity compensation?
-Like other forms of pay, the equity you receive for an endorsement will have an impact on your taxes.
-The US federal income tax treatment of your equity compensation will vary depending on factors like its type as well as the length of time you hold the actual shares.
-Depending on these factors, you might be subject to ordinary income tax, alternative minimum tax, and/or capital gains tax (short- or long-term).
+Like other forms of income, the equity you receive for an endorsement will have an impact on your taxes.
+The US federal income tax treatment of your equity compensation will vary depending on factors, including the type of equity and the length of time you hold the actual shares.
+You might be subject to ordinary income tax, alternative minimum tax, and/or capital gains tax (short- or long-term).
 You may even be able to minimize your tax bill by including equity compensation as part of your charitable giving planning.
 Learn how gifting your shares can have a positive impact on your year-end tax bill.

 Connect with a professional tax advisor to better understand how your equity compensation may impact your tax situation.